-and $A_L'=\sum\limits_{i\in L'} a_i$. \paragraph{Proof of equality for 1-exchange diagrams}:\\ Here, we will show that the massless correlator in Fig.\ref{1exchlr} having two vertices, one exchanged field and an arbitrary number of external fields is the same as a conformal correlator with two extra insertions, one at each vertex.
+Here, we will show that the massless correlator in Fig.\ref{1exchlr} having two vertices, one exchanged field and an arbitrary number of external fields is the same as a conformal correlator with two extra fields, one at each vertex.
 We will show this by transforming the integral representation for the 1-exchange diagram of $n$ massless fields in \eqref{flat1e} into the conformally invariant 1-exchange diagram with $(n+2)$ fields.

-We introduce $\d[\ell+1]=d-\Delta_L$ and $\d[r+1]=d-\Delta_L$.
+First, for convenience in what follows, we relabel all the external fields at the right vertex in \eqref{flat1e}.
+This relabelling is just an increase of each of their indices by one, so that we now have the set of indices of all fields at the right vertex to be $R=\{0,\ell+2,\ldots,n+1\}$, and the corresponding set with only external fields to be $R'=\{\ell+2,\ldots,n+1\}$.
+We now introduce $\d[\ell+1]=d-\Delta_L$ and $\d[n+2]=d-\Delta_R$.
 As the notation indicates, these will turn out to be the scaling dimensions of the extra fields.
-We multiply and divide \eqref{flat1e} by $ (x_{\ell+1}^2)^{\d[\ell+1]} (x_{r+1}^2)^{\d[r+1]}$, where $x_{\ell+1}$ and $x_{r+1}$ will turn out to be the locations of the extra insertions.
-We then introduce two extra Schwinger parameters, which we label $a_{\ell+1}$ and $a_{r+1}$, which will end up being the Schwinger parameters corresponding to the two extra propagators in the conformally invariant 1-exchange diagram.
+We multiply and divide \eqref{flat1e} by $ (x_{\ell+1}^2)^{\d[\ell+1]} (x_{n+2}^2)^{\d[n+2]}$, where $x_{\ell+1}$ and $x_{n+2}$ will turn out to be the locations of the extra fields.
+We then introduce two extra Schwinger parameters $a_{\ell+1}$ and $a_{n+2}$, which will end up being the Schwinger parameters corresponding to the two extra propagators in the conformally invariant 1-exchange diagram.
 We use these extra Schwinger parameters to exponentiate the two denominators in \eqref{flat1e} and obtain

 When compared to \eqref{flat1e}, the above expression has an extra exponential term given by